GamePowerX/kekupload-server/CONTRIBUTE.md

 ## Opening pull requests

-If youre finished implementing a feature and are confident sharing this code with the rest of the world you can click "Contribute" and select "Open pull request".
+If you're finished implementing a feature and are confident sharing this code with the rest of the world you can click "Contribute" and select "Open pull request".
 This will create a new pull request in the main repository.
 The owners may look at your code and if its worth merging they will accept this pull request.

 <br>